top of page

 TIC DISORDERS

-Tics are sudden, rapid, recurrent movements or vocalizations that are generally experienced as irresistible.
-Tics are classified as either motor tics or vocal tics and can be simple or complex.
-Examples of motor tics are eye blinking (simple), nose wrinkling (simple), and hand gestures (complex).
-Examples of vocal tics are throat clearing (simple), sniffing (simple) and sudden changes in speech volume (complex) Tourette’s Disorder is a tic disorder characterized by multiple motor tics and one or more vocal tic.
+Tourette’s Disorder is a tic disorder characterized by multiple motor tics and one or more vocal tic.
 Tics occur many times per day throughout a period of more than one year.
-Chronic Motor or Vocal Tic Disorder involves either motor or vocal tics for at least 12 months.
+Chronic Motor or Vocal Tic Disorder involves either motor or vocal tics persisting for at least 12 months.

-TRICHOTILLOMANIA (HAIR-PULLINg DISORDER)
+TRICHOTILLOMANIA (HAIR-PULLING DISORDER)

-DERMATILLOMANIA (SKIN-PICKING DISORDER)
+(SKIN-PICKING DISORDER)

 BODY DYSMORPHIC DISORDER